I'm trying to find somebody here in the audio sound right.

 Well, actually, I've got two more stories about Mrs. Clinton in the stack that I want to share with you here.

-You know, government surveillance will be at the forefront of the political debate this fall because Congressional Democrats and the president are squaring off here over legislation allowing this electronic spying uh on U.S. soil without a warrant in order to nab terrorists in the act of planning the next hit.
+You know, government surveillance will be at the forefront of the political debate this fall because congressional Democrats and the president are squaring off here over legislation allowing this electronic spying on U.S. soil without a warrant in order to nab terrorists in the act of planning the next hit.

-What the Republicans are focusing on is an allegation in a book by two Pulitzer Prize-winning reporters, which suggests that Hillary Clinton listened to a secretly recorded conversation between political opponents.
+What the Republicans are focusing on is an allegation in a book by two Pulitzer Prize-winning reporters which suggests that Hillary Clinton listened to a secretly recorded conversation between political opponents.

-The book was written by Don Van Natta Jr. uh and Jeff Gerth, and the book is entitled Her Way.
+The book was written by Don Van Natta Jr. and Jeff Gerth, and the book is entitled Her Way.

-Uh Gerth spent 30 years as an investigative reporter at the paper.
+Girth spent 30 years as an investigative reporter at the paper.

-He wrote Hillary's defense activities ranged from the inspirational to the microscopic to the down and dirty.
+He wrote, Hillary's defense activities ranged from the inspirational to the microscopic to the down and dirty.

 She received memos about the status of various press inquiries.